Projects & Improvements

 - Remove traffic congestion from towns and villages throughout the country

 Excellent progress has been made on upgrading the national road network in recent years, but much work is still required.
-The pace at which the Authority can improve the network is limited by the levels of funding made available, and unfortunately the funding levels planned for 2012-2016 are quite low.
+The pace at which the Authority can improve the network is limited by the levels of funding made available:

 The priorities for the Authority may be summarised as follows: